purecloudlabs/fixtable-core/README.md

 To build:
 - `grunt`

-You'll probably want to start with coffee/fixtable.coffee and css/fixtable.css, which are the CoffeeScript source file and stylesheet respectively.
+You'll probably want to start with coffee/fixtable.coffee and css/fixtable.css, which are the CoffeeScript source file and CSS stylesheet respectively.